rubymonsters/ruby-for-beginners/source/16-bonus_2/04-libraries_2.md

 of this gem that starts with 2.2".

-Once installed on your computer you can use a gem in your code in just the same way as you use something from the Ruby Standard Library.
-You `require` it.
+Once installed on your computer you can use a gem in your code in just the same way as you use something from the Ruby Standard Library: You `require` it.

 For example, in order to configure Middleman to generate this book we require a gem called `middleman-toc`
 <a href="https://github.com/rubymonsters/ruby-for-beginners/blob/master/config.rb#L1">here</a>.